FrancoRossiDs/RandomNumberRenerator/README.md

 1. Open `index.html` in a web browser.
 2. Enter the desired minimum and maximum values.
-3. Click the "Generate" button to get a random number within the specified range.
+3. Click the "Generate" button to get a random number within the specified range (Positive number only and zero).
 4. The generated number will be displayed below the button.

 ## Project Structure